redpanda-ai/meerkat_webservice_schema/ROADMAP.md

 ### RECENTLY COMPLETED
 	1. 2/24
 		A. Matt
-			* Compare the lists make sure that Platform version of list can be compared to the Meerkat version
+			* Compare the lists of txn_type and txn_sub_type labels between Platform and Meerkat
 		B. Andy
 			* Deploy Meerkat v1.0.0 to production VPC
 			* Set up a distribution list or equivalent for labels